Andrianos-Mastrokolias/Campus-Food-Ordering-Platform/docs/acceptance-tests.md

 ## Test 2.1 – Notification created when order is ready

 Given a student has placed an order
-When the vendor changes the order status to "Ready"
-Then an in-app notification is created for the student.
+When the vendor changes the order status to "Ready" Then an in-app notification is created for the student.

 ---

 ## Test 2.2 – Student views notification

 Given a student has an unread order notification
-When the student opens the student dashboard or notifications area
-Then the notification is displayed to the student.
+When the student opens the student dashboard or notifications area Then the notification is displayed to the student.

 ---

 ## Test 2.3 – Notifications linked to correct order

 Given multiple orders exist
 When notifications are generated
 Then each notification is linked to the correct student order.

 ---

-# Acceptance Tests for US3: Email/SMS notification
+# Acceptance Tests for US3: Email notification

 ## Test 3.1 – Student receives order-ready email

 Given a student has placed an order
-When the vendor changes the order status to "Ready"
-Then the student receives an email notification confirming the order is ready.
+When the vendor changes the order status to "Ready" Then the student receives an email notification confirming the order is ready.

 ---

 ## Test 3.2 – Notification log is stored

 Given an email notification is sent
 When the notification process completes
 Then a notification log is stored in Firestore.

 ---

 ## Test 3.3 – Order status still updates if email fails

 Given the email service is unavailable
 When the vendor marks the order as "Ready"
 Then the order status still updates successfully.

 ---